georgiaewhitney/star-wars-sandbox/README.md

 ## Credits

 This project was created by [Georgia](https://github.com/georgiaewhitney) for some May 4th fun.
-Feel free to use it as a starting point for your own Star Wars projects!
+It's the most vanilla thing you'll encounter today.

+## Hey Git
+GIT